 I. Placement Procedures

-Upon a student’s admission to NSC, the College will determine an initial placement into math and English Composition courses based on a review of appropriate materials.
+Upon an undergraduate student’s admission to NSC, the College will determine an initial placement into math and English Composition courses based on a review of appropriate materials.
 Once a student’s initial placement has been determined, the NSHE Handbook (Title 4, Chapter 16, Section 1.2.c) allows students to complete additional placement testing to improve their initial placement into math and English Composition courses.